imtrinity94/Aria_Automation_Templates/Networking & Security/vSphere VM with NSX LB (existing) v2/README.md

-Перед использованием обязательно:
+Be sure to:
-1)	Создать вручную пустой Load Balancer в NSX-T
+1) Manually create an empty Load Balancer in NSX-T
-2)	Включить All LB VIP Routes и All LB VIP Routes в Route Advertisement на Т1 Router
+2) Enable All LB VIP Routes and All LB VIP Routes in Route Advertisement on T1 Router